Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

                             & x_i \in \{0, 1\} & \forall i \in V
         \end{align}

-The input data for this Mod includes a scipy sparse matrix/array that captures the adjacency matrix of the graph :math:`G` (upper triangle with zero diagonals only), plus a numpy array that captures the weights of the vertices.

 **Maximum weighted clique**: Given an undirected graph :math:`G = (V, E, w)`, finding the maximum weighted clique of graph :math:`G` is equivalent tp finding the maximum weighted independent set of its complement graph